How much does it cost to fire an employee?

 4. Transition compensation: 1/3 monthly salary per year of service

 If you opt for dismissal by mutual agreement, you do not have to pay transition compensation.
-But smart employees will usually demand something similar.
+However the transition payment is usually included in the negotiations.

 5. Procedural costs: court fees, lawyer, mediation